TLuckh/SimpleContextMenus/Optional ToDo.md

-﻿- Add a switch that restricts a context menu to only show up if the background was clicked with no selection made.
-- Add a switch that restricts a context menu to set the matching case strict, i.e. only show if all selected items have a matching file extension or MIME type.
+﻿- Add a switch that restricts a context menu to set the matching case strict, i.e. only show if all selected items have a matching file extension or MIME type.